Comparative politics: Definition

 Comparative politics is the systematic study and comparison of the diverse political systems in the world.
+Comparative politics analyzes differences in political regimes, governance structures, electoral systems, policy outcomes, and public administration across countries, regions, or time periods.
 It is comparative in searching to explain why different political systems have similarities or differences and how developmental changes came to be between them.
 It is systematic in that it looks for trends, patterns, and regularities among these political systems.
 The research field takes into account political systems throughout the globe, focusing on themes such as democratization, globalization, and integration.
-New theories and approaches have been used in political science in the last 40 years thanks to comparative politics.
+New theories and approaches have been used in Political Science in the last 40 years thanks to comparative politics.
 Some of these focus on political culture, dependency theory, developmentalism, corporatism, indigenous theories of change, comparative political economy, state-society relations, and new institutionalism.
 Some examples of comparative politics are studying the differences between presidential and parliamentary systems, democracies and dictatorships, parliamentary systems in different countries, multi-party systems such as Canada and two-party systems such as the United States.
 Comparative politics must be conducted at a specific point in time, usually the present.
 A researcher cannot compare systems from different periods of time; it must be static.

 While historically the discipline explored broad questions in political science through between-country comparisons, contemporary comparative political science primarily uses subnational comparisons.
-More recently, there has been a significant increase in the interest of subnational comparisons and the benefit it has on comparative politics.
+More recently, there has been a significant increase in the interest of subnational comparisons and the benefit it has on Comparative Politics.
 We would know far less about major credible issues within political science if it weren't for subnational research.
 Subnational research contributes important methodological, theoretical, and substantive ideas to the study of politics.
 Important developments often obscured by a national-level focus are easier to decipher through subnational research.
 An example could be regions inside countries where the presence of state institutions have been reduced in effect or value.